ethanward91/component-ui/README.md

 Component-UI will allow you to write Angular 1.x applications with an Angular 2 look and feel.
 By using features such as decorators to define your component, set your route, or create directives.

 *Note: This is NOT a replacement for Angular 2.
 This is just simply a way to get familiarized with a more component driven architecture.
-Also, this IS using Typescript 1.5-beta.
-So be mindful of this when/if using Component-UI for production code.

 ### Pre-reqs
-* Component-UI is built using [Typescript 1.5-beta](https://github.com/Microsoft/TypeScript), so in order to use you MUST install.
+* Component-UI is built using [Typescript 1.5](https://github.com/Microsoft/TypeScript), so in order to use you MUST install.
 * A Module Loader will also bee needed in order for things to work properly.
 Component-UI is build using [SystemJS](https://github.com/systemjs/systemjs)
 * Component-UI is written to use [AngularJS](https://angularjs.org/) 1.4, but should work fine with 1.3.*